esitarski/CrossMgr/MacInstallReadme.txt

 	 python -V

-Most Mac distributions come with Python 2.5.x.
+Older Mac distributions came with Python 2.5.x.
 If so, you will have to upgrade to version 2.7.x.

 You can get Python for the Mac for free from here:  http://www.python.org/getit/